onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-56815 The VNF Package **MUST** include documentation describing supported VNF scaling capabilities and capacity limits (e.g., number of users, bandwidth, throughput, concurrent calls).
 * R-48596 The VNF Package **MUST** include documentation describing the characteristics for the VNF reliability and high availability.
-* R-74763 The VNF Vendor **MUST** provide an artifact per VNF that contains all of the VNF Event Records supported.
+* R-74763 The VNF provider **MUST** provide an artifact per VNF that contains all of the VNF Event Records supported.
 The artifact should include reference to the specific release of the VNF Event Stream Common Event Data Model document it is based on. (e.g., `VES Event Listener <https://github.com/att/evel-test-collector/tree/master/docs/att_interface_definition>`__)

 **Compute, Network, and Storage Requirements**